About The Baltimore Museum of Art

 The 210,000-square-foot museum is distinguished by a grand historic building designed in the 1920s by renowned American architect John Russell Pope.
 A $28 million multi-year renovation that began in 2010 has transformed galleries for contemporary, American, African, and Asian art, and improved visitor amenities and essential infrastructure.
 The renovation will conclude with a new center for art, creativity, and community opening in fall 2015 that will offer innovative ways of engaging and interacting with art.

-Since 2006, the BMA has provided general admission so that everyone can enjoy the power of art.
+Since 2006, the BMA has provided free general admission so that everyone can enjoy the power of art.